 Solid Waste Management Advisory Council

 We are accepting applications to fill three citizen-at-large positions and one Chamber of Commerce position on the Solid Waste Management Advisory Council (SWMAC).
 Individuals affiliated with a local Chamber of Commerce, either as a member or staff, will be eligible for appointment to the chamber position.
 At-large positions represent the general public's interests, and our ideal applicant has a strong commitment to environmental responsibility that is tempered with environmental practicality.
 SWMAC is a sixteen-member advisory council that makes recommendations on waste reduction and disposal policy issues.
 Members must be 18 years of age, and are appointed to 4-year terms.
 The council meets once a month to develop, review and recommend plans to support an integrated, financially sound waste management system which protects public health and the environment.
-Find out more about Marion County Solid Waste Management Advisory Council here.
-To be considered for a position on SWMAC please submit an Advisory Board Application to volunteer@co.marion.or.us no later than 11:59pm on Friday, October 11, 2024.
+To be considered for a position on SWMAC please submit an Advisory Board Application to volunteer@co.marion.or.us.

 Ethics